etsai7/Computer-Networks/Hw1/README.md

 fi
 ```

+To launch hosts: `xterm <hostname>`

+This will launch a separate terminal to run `iPerfer` from that host and its IP address and Port

 To transfer files to/from your VM you should use the `scp` (secure copy) command.
 See the `scp` man page, or find a tutorial online, for instructions on how to use `scp`.

 <a name="part3"></a>